ArishAmin/Cricket-Tournament-Analysis/README.md

-#IPL Analysis
+# IPL Analysis
-IPL tournament analysis during 2008-2019 using Power BI tool.
+IPL tournament analysis from 2008-2019 using the Power BI tool.